 While we don't feel the tilt itself, we see its effects.
 The most directly noticeable impact is how high the Sun reaches as it arcs across the sky each day throughout the year.

 As the video below shows, as Earth travels around the Sun, the angle of the planet's axis stays the same.
 Each hemisphere points directly towards the Sun during its summer solstice and away from the Sun at its winter solstice.
 The panels on the right show how this affects the angle of the sunlight falling on Earth.
 The bottom right panel shows the angle at the point where the stick figure is standing, at roughly 44 degrees North latitude.

 WATCH BELOW: This animation shows Earth's tilt throughout the year, which gives rise to our changing seasons.

 There are two brief moments during the year when both hemispheres are at precisely the same angle to the Sun.
 These are the equinoxes.

-Those two brief moments don't always happen at the same time and day every year, though.
-Due to the fact that our orbit around the Sun doesn't always take exactly the same amount of time, year-to-year, and also due to the way we tick off our calendar, the timing of the equinoxes changes.
+Those two moments don't always happen at the same time and day every year, though.
+Since Earth's orbit around the Sun isn't perfectly timed with how we track our calendar year, and since that orbit changes slightly year-to-year, the exact timing of the equinoxes changes.

-A few urban myths surround the equinoxes, that seem to make their rounds no matter how many times they're debunked.
+There are a few urban myths surrounding the equinoxes that make their rounds on the internet each year, no matter how often they're debunked.